Constraining lepton flavor violating SMEFT $2q2\ell$ operators from low-energy cLFV processes: Standard Model Effective Field Theory Framework

-where $e,u$ and $d$, represents charged leptons, up-type quarks and down type quarks respectively.
-The indices $(\alpha\beta)$ and $(ij)$ represent the generations of the leptons and quarks respectively. $P_{A,B}$ are the left and right projection operators and $\Gamma_S \in \{\mathbb{1}, \gmcon, \sigsubmn\}$ for scalar, vector and tensor respectively.
+where $e,u$ and $d$, represent charged leptons, up-type quarks and down-type quarks, respectively.
+The indices $(\alpha\beta)$ and $(ij)$ specify the generations of the leptons and quarks, respectively. $P_{A,B}$ are the left and right projection operators and $\Gamma_S \in \{\mathbb{1}, \gmcon, \sigsubmn\}$ are associated with scalar, vector and tensor operators, respectively.
 All such operators, along with the leptonic dipole operators, with the corresponding WCs, are listed in Table-\ref{tab:JMSop}.

-Following the ``match and run" procedure, the LEFT WCs are matched at tree level to the SMEFT operators at the scale $m_Z$, which are given in Appendix~\ref{appndx:LEFT SMEFT matching} (for details, see Refs.\cite{Jenkins:2017jig, Jenkins:2017dyc}).
+Following the ``\textit{running and matching}" procedure, the LEFT WCs are matched at tree level to the SMEFT operators at the scale $m_Z$, which are given in Appendix~\ref{appndx:LEFT SMEFT matching} (for details, see Refs.~\cite{Jenkins:2017jig, Jenkins:2017dyc}).
 In the third and final step, these LEFT coefficients are evolved down to the relevant low-energy scale of the process under consideration ($m_\tau, m_\mu$ or $m_b$) to evaluate the desired experimental observables.
 We implement all these procedures in our numerical analysis with the help of the {\sf Wilson}~\cite{Aebischer:2018bkb} and {\sf Flavio}~\cite{Straub:2018kue} packages.